-Your ideal food pyramid should consist of 70 percent live foods, 10 percent quality fish or plant-based proteins, 10 percent carbohydrates and 10 percent quality oils.
+Your ideal food pyramid should consists of 70 percent live foods, 10 percent quality fish or plant-based proteins, 10 percent carbohydrates and 10 percent quality oils.

-- Consume the 7 vital nutrients every day, which are water, probiotics, vitamins, minerals, carbohydrates, protein and fat.
+- Consume the seven vital nutrients every day, which are water, probiotics, vitamins, minerals, carbohydrates, protein and fat.